iawia002/lux/README.md

 👾 Annie is a fast, simple and clean video downloader built with Go.

-Annie allows users to download videos and playlists from supported websites like Bilibili.
+Annie allows users to download videos and playlists from supported websites like Bilibili:

 ```console
 $ annie -c cookies.txt https://www.bilibili.com/video/av20203945/